 Four Seasons Resort

-Four Seasons Resort in Chiang Mai is not located within the Old City, but it’s a special experience so I’ve included it on this list.
-The hotel is set in a peaceful area of the Mae Rim Valley, about 30 minutes from downtown Chiang Mai.
-The layout of the luxury hotel resembles that of a Thai village and it’s even surrounded by a working rice farm.
-It also has an incredible spa on-site.
+The Four Seasons Resort Chiang Mai, while not located within the Old City, offers such a unique experience that it deserves a spot on this list.
+Nestled in the tranquil Mae Rim Valley, just 30 minutes from downtown Chiang Mai, this luxury resort is designed to resemble a traditional Thai village and is surrounded by a working rice farm.
+Guests can also indulge in the resort’s exceptional on-site spa, making it a perfect spot for a bit of relaxation.

-Whether you choose to visit Elephant Nature Park or participate in one of its Saddle-Off programs, you are guaranteed to have an amazing day at an ethical elephant sanctuary.
+Whether you choose to visit Elephant Nature Park or participate in one of its Saddle-Off programs, you are guaranteed to have a fantastic day at an ethical elephant sanctuary.

 Have you visited an ethical elephant sanctuary?
 I would love to hear about your experience.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Looking for more fun activities in Chiang Mai, Thailand?
 Discover the top things to do in my post, “The Eight Best Things to Do in Chiang Mai.”